maalos/livebot-themes/README.md

-# livebot-themes
+# livebot-transparent-theme

-This repo contains themes for livebot.
+This repo contains a transparent theme for livebot.